 BIC Best Practice Handbook

-Before biomarker discoveries made in research organizations can be commercially utilized in the clinical laboratory settings, many studies and surveys need to be completed and many questions answered.
+Before biomarker discoveries can be commercially utilized in clinical laboratories, many studies and surveys need to be completed and many questions answered.
 Is there a market need?
-Can enough scientific and clinical evidence be generated to convince the end users?
-Is the biomarker patent protectable?
-Can the invention be transferred into a practical product and produced at a scale that makes sense financially?
+Is there enough scientific and clinical evidence to convince the end users?
+Is the biomarker patentable?
+Is the translation into a practical product feasible?

-Although commercial product development is not the focus of academic research, understanding the requirements of the industry and real-life end users are prerequisites for the successful commercialization of new biomarker assays.
+Although commercial product development is not the focus of academic research, the route to reach the patients will almost always require a professional commercialization process.
+Understanding industry and end-user requirements is essential for the successful commercialization of new biomarker assays.

-The BIC Best Practice Handbook collects some of the best practices and pitfalls encountered at different phases of biomarker discovery and development, as well as patent protection and technology transfer at universities, hospitals and research organizations.
-The handbook focuses on in vitro diagnostics (IVD)-applicable biomarkers, i.e. markers that could potentially be examined in clinical specimens to provide information on the health status of a person in the healthcare or home settings.
+The current handbook collects some of the best practices and pitfalls encountered at different phases of biomarker discovery, development, patent protection and technology transfer at universities, hospitals and research organizations.
+The focus is on in vitro diagnostics (IVD)-applicable biomarkers, i.e. markers intended to provide information on the health status of a person.

-The main target group for the handbook is people involved with technology transfer, such as the personnel of Technology Transfer Offices (TTOs).
-However, the presented practices are not intended to be interpreted as strict rules but rather a source of inspiration.
+The main target group of the handbook comprises professionals working in Technology Transfer Offices (TTOs).
+The presented practices are yet not intended to be interpreted as strict rules but rather as a source of inspiration.
 Optimal ways to proceed with patenting and commercialization significantly vary between cases and circumstances.